ricardonadao/ricardonadao.github.io/_posts/2018-11-11-nsx-using-vxlan-logical-switches-transport-vsan-vmotion-traffic.md

 The main objective here was to leverage _VMware NSX (NSX)_ software defined solution to reduce the number of changes in the _physical underlay_ and speed up the _Nested Hypervisors cluster_ process.

-> _Disclaimer_: **Remember this is a _Lab environment_**, definitely not recommend to use this in a _Production Environment_.
+_**Remember this is a _Lab environment_**, definitely not recommend to use this in a _Production Environment_.
 Some of the configurations and tweaks neeed touch or cross the line of _unsupported production solutions_.
+{: .notice--warning}

 # Analysis